geo4lib/geo4libcamp-website/iiif_maps_2020.md

 permalink: /iiif+maps_2020/
 ---

-IIIF + Maps aims to move forward the IIIF and Maps Community Group formation and start to work on collaboration for common goals.
+IIIF + Maps aims to move forward IIIF and Maps integration and start to work on collaboration for common goals.
 This event will be held February 6 - 7, 2020.

 Some of the goals of this meeting will be to:
  - Advance IIIF integration with geospatial metadata